Alberto0235/USB3.2-Hub-4Port/README.md

 ## 🎯 Project Goal

-This project started as a question: could I take a real, commercially relevant USB 3.x system — not a blinking-LED board — from architecture all the way through to a manufacturable, impedance-controlled 6-layer PCB?
+This project started as a question: could I take a commercially relevant USB 3.x system from architecture all the way through to a manufacturable, impedance-controlled 6-layer PCB?

 The hub is built around the Texas Instruments **TUSB8044A**, fully bus-powered over USB-C, with one USB-C downstream port (cold-socket compliant) and three USB-A ports, each with independent current limiting.
-Every piece of control logic — Type-C attach detection, power-up sequencing, overcurrent handling — runs entirely in hardware, with no microcontroller.
+Type-C attach detection, power-up sequencing and overcurrent handling are implemented entirely in hardware, with no microcontroller required.

 The areas I specifically wanted to get right:

-- Routing 5 Gbps SuperSpeed differential pairs with real impedance control, not just "default" trace widths
+- Routing 5 Gbps SuperSpeed differential pairs with impedance control
-- Understanding *why* a 6-layer stackup matters for SI, not just using one because it's common
+- Understanding the 6-layer stackup advantages
 - Implementing USB-C cold socket behavior correctly, in hardware, per spec
-- Getting power-up sequencing timing right against the TUSB8044A's datasheet requirements
+- Getting power-up sequencing timing right against the TUSB8044A'sdatasheet requirements
-- Producing a design that a contract manufacturer could actually build — and finding out where my assumptions were wrong during DFM review
+- Producing a design that a contract manufacturer could actually build

 ---